Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 Another crucial point is that throughout we work not with $\nu$-torsion in an abelian scheme, but in the more general setting of symplectically self-dual sheaves.
 This idea is also prominent in many works of Katz, such as \cite{katz:twisted-l-functions-and-monodromy}.
 Working in this level of generality is crucial for us, as our topological results only apply in characteristic $0$, so if we start with an abelian scheme in positive characteristic, we need some way of lifting it to characteristic $0$ in a way compatible with our hypotheses.
 While we are quite unsure whether this is possible for abelian schemes, it is not too difficult for symplectically self-dual sheaves.

 We now explain why we are able to get away with working with symplectically self-dual sheaves, in place of abelian schemes.
-Suppose $C, A,\nu,$ and $q$ are as in \autoref{theorem:main-finite-field}.
-Then, $\sel_\nu(A) \simeq H^1(C, \mathscr A[\nu])$, for $\mathscr A$ the N\'eron model of $A$ over $C$.
+Under the assumptions of \autoref{theorem:main-finite-field}, the $\sel_\nu(A)$ only depends on $A[\nu]$.
+Namely, if $C, A,\nu,$ and $q$ are as in \autoref{theorem:main-finite-field}, $\sel_\nu(A) \simeq H^1(C, \mathscr A[\nu])$, for $\mathscr A$ the N\'eron model of $A$ over $C$.
+(A similar isomorphism holds in the number field case, see \cite[Proposition 5.4(c)]{cesnavicius:selmer-groups-as-flat-cohomology-groups}.)
 Hence, $\sel_\nu(A)$ is determined just from the group scheme $A[\nu]$ because $\mathscr A[\nu] = j_* A[\nu]$ for $j: U \to C$ the open inclusion.
 Therefore, we are free to forget that we started with an abelian scheme, so long as we remember this symplectically self-dual \'etale sheaf $A[\nu]$.